 Strategic Planning and Management in Retailing

-*Program fee includes program materials, meals, and accommodations.
-Accommodations begin on the first day of the program.
+$7,450 Includes program materials, meals, and accommodations, beginning on the first day of the program.

 Strategic Planning and Management in Retailing helps you identify and evaluate your organization’s key success factors to plan more strategically and manage your business more effectively.